Dementia Diagnosis

 Click for details

-• Medical & personal history: Current illnesses, medication history, family and social history.
+• Medical and personal history: Current health conditions/illnesses, medication and surgical history, family history and social history (e.g., education level, work experience, hobbies, etc.)

-• Symptoms: cognitive, functional, behavioural/neuropsychiatric, sensory and motor (new vs chronic), and overall level of impairment.
+• Symptoms: Cognitive, functional, behavioural/neuropsychiatric, sensory and motor (new vs chronic), and overall level of impairment.
+See validated assessment tools section.

-• Onset, tempo & impact: Changes in ADLs/IADLs, interpersonal relationships, safety and care needs.
+• Onset, tempo and impact: Changes in ADLs/IADLs, interpersonal relationships, safety and care needs.

-• Potential triggers: Relationships between events and presenting symptoms.
+• Potential triggers: Relationships between significant events (e.g., life cycle changes, accidents, illness, etc.) and presenting symptoms.

 • Sleep: Assess patterns (e.g., duration, insomnia, daytime sleepiness, napping, REM sleep behavioural disorder); refer to sleep clinic if sleep abnormalities are noted.